gtuCSE396/execute/README.md

 # EXETUCION FOR OCTO-BOUNCER
 ## For Windows Machine
 1. Create a mobil hotspot in your machine (username and password must be this: username:octobouncer psswd: octobouncer123)
-2. Install "Desktop 4.6 build.rar" and exract
+2. Download "Desktop 4.6 build.rar" and exract
 3. Run "OctoBouncer Desktop.exe"
 4. Install mobile 4.2 Build.apk
 5. Run mobile 4.2 Build.apk (Enter your host machine ip address and port.
 Port must be 7000.
 Exp: Ip Address: 192.168.137.1 Port:7000)